NJ PBS: History

-In 2008, officials with the New Jersey Network asked the New Jersey Legislature in 2008 for permission to explore making NJN an independent nonprofit organization.
+In 2008, officials with the New Jersey Network asked the New Jersey Legislature for permission to explore making NJN an independent nonprofit organization.
 Under this scenario, the NJN licenses would have been transferred to the network's fundraising arm, the NJN Foundation.
-However, on June 6, 2011, New Jersey's Governor during that time, Chris Christie, who vowed to end state-funded public broadcasting when he took office in 2010, announced an agreement to turn control of the NJN television network to WNET.
+However, on June 6, 2011, New Jersey's Governor during that time, Chris Christie, who vowed to end state-funded public broadcasting when he assumed office in 2010, announced an agreement to turn control of the NJN television network to WNET.
 As part of the deal, WNET.org created Public Media NJ as a separate New Jersey–based nonprofit to operate the stations.
-NJN was created in 1971 partly due to concerns that WNET and Philadelphia's main PBS outlet, WHYY-TV (channel 12), were not adequately serving their New Jersey viewers.
+NJN was created in 1971, partly due to concerns that WNET and Philadelphia's main PBS outlet, WHYY-TV (channel 12), were not adequately serving their New Jersey viewers.

 Under the terms of the deal, the NJPBA would retain the licenses, but outsource the stations' operations to Public Media NJ for five years with two additional five-year renewal options.
 Public Media NJ would receive funding from the Corporation for Public Broadcasting (CPB) and all revenues related to the former NJN technical operations.
 The measure was defeated by the state assembly on June 23, 2011.
 The state senate, however, passed the resolution on June 27, allowing Public Media NJ to take over NJN's television operations as scheduled on July 1, 2011.
 The network was relaunched as NJTV; all members of NJN automatically became members of NJTV.
 The first program to be aired on NJTV was Charlie Rose (which was produced by its sister station WNET).

 On July 26, 2011, NJTV announced a partnership with the Foundation for New Jersey Public Broadcasting (formerly the NJN Foundation) to jointly fund and create additional public affairs programming.
 NJTV and the NJN Foundation merged in September 2012.

-Rebranding

-On February 24, 2021, NJTV rebranded as "NJ PBS," adapting to the 2019 PBS rebrand recommended to its local stations.
+On February 24, 2021, NJTV rebranded as "NJ PBS", adapting to the 2019 PBS rebrand recommended to its local stations.